livewire/livewire/docs/quickstart.md

 ```

 Here's a brief explanation of the code above:
-- `public $count = 1;` — Declares a public property called `$count` with an initial value of `1`.
+- `public $count = 1;` — Declares a public property named `$count` with an initial value of `1`.
-- `public function increment()` — Declares a public method called `increment()` that increments the `$count` property each time it's called.
-Public methods like this can be triggered from the browser when, for example, a user clicks a button.
+- `public function increment()` — Declares a public method named `increment()` that increments the `$count` property each time it's called.
+Public methods like this can be triggered from the browser in a variety of ways, including when a user clicks a button.
 - `public function render()` — Declares a `render()` method that returns a Blade view.
-This Blade view will be used as the HTML template for our component.
+This Blade view will contain the HTML template for our component.

 ## Overwrite the view